Joseph G. Rosa: Career

 Joseph G. Rosa's first job was as a copywriter for a firm that printed postage stamps and bank notes for the United Kingdom.
 He served in the Royal Air Force Signals, stationed in the United Kingdom and in Malta during the 1956 Suez Crisis.
 Rosa spent much of his career working in the communications industry, retiring in 1999.
 Throughout his over 50-year career as an historian, researcher and author, he compiled over 25 books and many articles for historic publications.
 He was wary of glamorization.
 Joseph died at age 82 on January 17, 2015, in Ruislip, England.

 Opinion on personalities of The American Old West in print

-Rosa stated "that a biography of a character like Jim Miller or John Wesley Hardin is justified on reputation and a list of killings.
+Rosa stated that "[some believe] a biography of a character like Jim Miller or John Wesley Hardin is justified on reputation and a list of killings.
 I don't agree.
 People like Hickok, Masterson or Tilghman and to some extent, perhaps, Earp in some way contributed toward the expansion of the United States, whereas the Hardins, Jesse Jameses retarded things."